aviachn/-books-recommendations-website/README.md

 ### Motivation
 As a book lover, I would like to know what people recommend reading and why, what made a book they read to be that great and also, share my ideas with others after reading book.
 I think that there is something unexplainable about sharing your thoughts after you read an enthusiastic book, a book that made you feel excited or inspired.
 That you can't keep your hands off of it and you want evreyone to enjoy it.

-### Frameworks
+### Framework
-Django is a web application framework built on Python.
+Django is a Python web application framework.
 Django allows to easily create dynamic web apps and have many features like:
 * User authentication
 * Templating language
 * Routing and more